back to guests archive

 Dhruv Sharma: Hey there listeners and welcome back.
 This is our first live stream of May.
 We are sitting with the founder of EloElo and now Story TV, Saurabh Pandey.
 Saurabh, welcome to the show.
 It's great to have you with us.

-Saurabh Pandey (Eloelo Group): Thanks Dhruv.
+Saurabh Pandey - Founder & CEO, Eloelo Group: Thanks Dhruv.
 Thanks Utsav.
 Thanks for having me.

 Utsav Somani: Welcome Saurabh.
 So let's introduce the group to our listeners.
 You have a live streaming game show.
 You have Master, which is the education vertical.
 And then you've got the micro dramas, which is of course, Story TV and it's blowing up.
 So how do these verticals fit in together?

-Saurabh Pandey (Eloelo Group): Yeah, I think that's a great segue, you know, as a group itself.
+Saurabh Pandey - Founder & CEO, Eloelo Group: Yeah, I think that's a great segue, you know, as a group itself.
 So we like to think of ourselves as building sort of the entertainment destination for the entire next billion user set.
 Sort of like reimagining traditional television for a very mobile first audience.
 If you think of traditional television, it had two, three very large components.
 One used to be the general entertainment channels, which was your soap operas, GCs, as you may call it.
 That for us is micro dramas, because it's the same vibe.
 It's the same equivalent where you're watching something which is very engaging.
 It is typically fiction.
 It will involve family dramas, corporate dramas, many, many genres there.
 Then there used to be the thoughts and opinions, discovery channels, news channels, which will give you information and opinions and hopefully satiate your curiosity.
 That's where master comes in.
-Master is like, think of it as an edutalk product, where within one minute, we are able to land a concept to you.
-So simplifying concepts, typically through AI generated or human assisted videos in one minute.
+Master is like, think of it as an edutalk product, where within one minute, we are able to land a concept to you, which could be around learning English, learning about a government service, learning about how do you succeed on Instagram, YouTube, etc. So simplifying concepts, typically through AI generated or human assisted videos in one minute.
 And we have the interaction side.
 Think of that as channel V, RJs, VJs, who are communicating with people.
 That's the elo elo connector side, where there are creators who are streaming and having their own live channels together.
 We're trying to build like this AI enabled entertainment ecosystem.

 Utsav Somani: So I think before we go into the industry and your separate products as well, I think I want to ask the most important question.
 Your numbers, they're pretty, pretty insane.
 I mean, 23 million to 230 million in ARR.
 That is impressive.
 So what is behind all of this growth?
 And you started monetization late in your journey as well, I believe 2024.